ksharsha72/ERAV2/S6/README.md

 ## The era-s6.ipynb notebook uses a small convolution neural network to classify the MNIST Dataset

-The neural network has a total parameters of 19822, -with 2 layers in block1 with receptive field of 5 to extract edges and gradients, -then follwed by maxpool as a represntative of features -with block 2 extrcat some what complex features and get a recetive field of 16 with max pooling -in the final block we use 2 convolutions to increase the receptive field and fed outputs to fully connecetd layer for classification
+The neural network has a total parameters of 19822,
+1) with 2 layers in block1 with receptive field of 6 to extract edges and gradients,
+2) then follwed by maxpool as a represntative of features, which increases receptive field to 6
+3) with block 2 extrcat some what complex features and get a recetive field of 16 with max pooling
+4) in the final block we use 2 convolutions to increase the receptive field and fed outputs to fully connecetd layer for classification